 Cumberland Lake PARK CAMPGROUND

-Cumberland Lake Park is a 22 hectare municipal park, operated by Cumberland Lake Wilderness Society (CLWS).
-It is located on the shores of the glacier-fed Comox Lake and offers sandy beaches, swimming, watersports rentals, concession, campground, coin-operated showers, boat launch, hiking trails and climbing crags.
+Cumberland Lake Park is located on the shores of the glacier-fed Comox Lake and offers sandy beaches, swimming, watersports rentals, concession, campground, coin-operated showers, boat launch, hiking trails and climbing crags.

 Cumberland Lake Park is located 5 km west of the Village of Cumberland, known for its legendary mountain biking, pubs, eateries and rich coal mining history.

-The Cumberland Lake Wilderness Society (CLWS) is a nonprofit society that operates the campground as a social enterprise that supports affordable outdoor education and recreation programming at the site.
+The Cumberland Lake Wilderness Society (CLWS) is a nonprofit society that operates the campground as a social enterprise in support of our mission to create wonder and connection through outdoor experiences.

 HOW IT ALL STARTED